m-expunged/guacamole-sharp/README.md

 While most settings for connections should be packed into the encrypted token string, there is also the option to send certain settings as an unencrypted query parameter.

-All valid guacamole-protocol arguments can used in their unencrypted form, with the exception of the connection type (ssh/rdp/...) which is the only strictly required argument inside the connection token.
+All valid guacamole-protocol arguments can used in their unencrypted form, except for the connection type (ssh/rdp/...) which is the only strictly required argument inside the connection token.

 The properties inside 'UnencryptedConnectionSettings' are **required to be in lowercase** unless the guacamole-protocol specifies them otherwise.